 When appointing new Directors, the Board has regard to the spread of skills and qualifications, experience, and independence of both the potential appointee and the existing members of the Board.
 The Board does not have a formalised skills matrix that it uses when considering Board composition and the appointment of new Directors.
 However, the Board is of the view that a good depth of transport industry exposure and expertise is an integral element of the skills to be represented on the Board.
 The Board also views accounting and legal expertise as important elements to allow it to effectively discharge its duties and responsibilities.
 The Board also has regard to whether a potential director has contacts or networks that may enable the Company to access new markets or industry sectors and/or to generate new business opportunities.
-The Board functioning at its optimum.
+The Board recognises that a diversity of backgrounds and experience in its members will contribute to the Board functioning at its optimum.